 Return to simplicity.

-Uncarved wood split into utensils.
+Uncarved wood turned into tools.

 Leaders employed as managers.

 The most skilful tailor cuts the least.